 An addiction can have a major impact on your behavior.
 Interests for and in others can decrease because you are mainly involved with the substance.
 You can then prioritize the need at the expense of a relationship with your partner, friends or family.

 Need help?
 Contact us

 The care we provide will be excellent assessed by our (former) patients.
-This applies to both ambulatory care in the Netherlands and clinical care in the Netherlands Castle Craig Hospital.
-Do you want to take the first step to recovery yourself?
-Then sign up or call 088-770 70 77.
+This applies to both outpatient care in the Netherlands and to clinical care in Castle Craig Hospital.
+Do you want to take the first step towards recovery yourself?
+Sign up or call 088-770 70 77.

 An addiction is a disease in which your body and / or mind has become dependent on a substance or habit.
 This can be alcohol, drugs or medication, but also gambling, sex or gaming.

 Addiction can be the result of biological, personal and social causes.
 Nobody expects to become addicted: in the beginning, for example, you sporadically use a stimulant or narcotic for fun.

 It is difficult to identify an addiction because it develops gradually.
 Shame and denial can also play a role in this.
 But over time, an increasingly strong need arises that in many cases can no longer be hidden.
 For example, if you can no longer function properly without a substance.

 It's a myth that addiction only occurs in people who are weak, lacking in self-control, or "depressed" people.
 Addiction is a common problem in all walks of life.